jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

    |lab-3-6|

    ..
-NOTE:: We've just progressed into a **Declarative** instantiation, by
+NOTE:: We have just progressed into a **Declarative** instantiation, by
       defining the end state and relying on the AS3 to handle the order of operations and configuration of specific objects.
 By doing this, we have drastically reduced the amount of **Domain Specific Knowledge**